TexTak

 Defined the question that still drives the field 75 years later.

-ELIZA conversation transcript
+ELIZA conversation transcript1966screenshot

 ELIZA Speaks